 There are no textbooks required for this course.
-All course readings will be made available on the course Discord or are available through the ACM Digital Library, which can be accessed on Hamilton's campus.
+All course readings will be made available on Persuall.
 You will need access to an IDE suitable for client-side web development (e.g., JetBrains WebStorm etc.) throughout the course.
 You are also required to bring paper and a writing implement for in-class activities to all classes.
 If you have accommodations for disabilities that affect writing, please contact the me by email for alternate arrangements.
+Laptops are not to be brought to class except on your designated presentation day or with my permission.